I haven’t had a lot of NATO straps before. One was included with the Sea-Gull 1963 chronograph, but frankly, it wasn’t good.

 The weave, slightly more coarse than that of the AlphaShark, was also a factor.
 It’s not “scratchy.”
 It’s just that if I go for a NATO, I suppose I’m more likely to choose the softer material.
 Still, it’s supple and the edges are finished really, really well.

 The hardware, however, is impressive.
-The brushing, the unobtrusive and finely done logo are all excellent.
+The brushing and the unobtrusive and finely done logo are excellent.
 It might just be the best hardware I’ve seen in an aftermarket strap.

 AlphaShark British Khaki

 I think this might be the best NATO I’ve ever had.
 As I said before, not that I had a lot.
 Just, out of the ones I’ve had – hands down – it’s the best one.